 Wool rabbits should have a pellet feed with 18% protein.
 It is important to check the protein tags, many commercial pet rabbit brands available only have 14% protein as that is sufficient for most pet rabbits.
 The higher protein pellets will usually be marked “pro”, “show” or “performance”.

 The pellets should be measured out daily.
 If they are offered free choice the rabbits will gobble up all their pellets and could become overweight.
 The only time pellets should be offered free choice is when the kits are under 6 months old.
-After that, they are full grown and the pellets should be measured.
+After that, they are fully grown and the pellets should be measured.
 We use a mesh bottom feeder that attaches to the cage.
 The wire sifts out any dust and because it is attached to the cage they can’t grab the dish, dump it and toss it around.

 Fresh Timothy hay should be offered daily, free choice.
 Rabbits should be encouraged to eat as much hay as possible.
 The roughage is critical to keep their digestive system moving smoothly.
 Timothy hay is the most popular choice with rabbit keepers, but most grasses can be used.

 Alfalfa hay should be avoided (or used very seldom) for adult rabbits as it contains too much calcium for them.
 Many commercial pellets have alfalfa in them and that is ok, you just don’t want to compound it by also feeding Alfalfa hay.
 The hay should be replaced daily so it stays fresh and smells inviting for them.
 Keeping the hay in a manger will keep it cleaner, off the floor, and out of their wool.
 Try stuffing some hay into a cardboard paper towel or toilet paper tube.
-Not only will the rabbits eat the hay, they will have fun playing with the tube and chewing it up.
+Not only will the rabbits eat the hay, but they will also have fun playing with the tube and chewing it up.

 Fresh vegetables (and fruits in moderation) should also be part of your rabbit’s daily diet.
 Aim for 1-2 cups of fresh produce per day per rabbit.